surminus/cv/README.md

 ensure we were working toward the right goals, and provided guidance and advice based upon my experience.
-I also worked with Technical Architects to provide the vision for the future of the platform, which included highly available, ephemeral and dynamic infrastructure and a transition from DIY to cloud native services.
+I also worked with Technical Architects to provide the vision for the future of the platform, which included highly available, ephemeral and dynamic infrastructure and a transition from self-hosted to cloud native services.

 ## Web Operations Engineer (May 2014 - January 2017)